nayemshaon34/Currency-Detection/README.md

-# BlindHelp-APP
+# Third-Eye-APP
-BlindHelp is an Android app developed to cater the needs of the blind people and to be their financial & personal assistant.
+Third-Eye is an Android app developed to cater the needs of the blind people and to be their financial & personal assistant.
 * Primary Users: Blind or visually impared people
 * Secondary Users: Non-visually impared people <br />
 <br />